-First, a word of reassurance to anyone applying for a visa, green card, or other U.S. immigration benefit: Although the government agencies that deal with these matters are forced to make quick decisions in the case of many temporary visa applications, when it comes to permanent residence (also called immigrant visa or green card), they will often give you more than one chance to supplement your application and make it worthy of approval.
+First, a word of reassurance to anyone applying for a U.S. nonimmigrant visa, green card, or other U.S. immigration benefit: Although the U.S. government agencies that deal with these matters are forced to make quick decisions in the case of many temporary (nonimmigrant) visa applications, when it comes to permanent residence (also called immigrant visa or green card), they will often give you more than one chance to supplement your application and make it worthy of approval.

-If U.S. Citizenship and Immigration Services (USCIS) or the consulate nevertheless denies an application, your response will depend on what you are applying for and where you are—in the U.S. or overseas.
+If U.S. Citizenship and Immigration Services (USCIS) or a U.S. consulate nevertheless denies an application, your response will depend on what you are applying for and where you are—in the United States or overseas.
 We'll cover some of the most common scenarios below.

 If USCIS denies the initial petition filed on your behalf; for example, a Form I-129 (for temporary workers), I-129F (for fiancés of U.S. citizens) I-130 (for family-based immigrants), or I-140 (for immigrant workers), the best thing is usually to start over and file a new one.
 This is true even if a lawyer is helping you.

 There is an appeal process, but hardly anyone ever uses it.
 You are likely to spend less time starting over, and the fee is about the same.
 Besides, no government agency likes to admit it was wrong, so there is a tactical advantage to getting a fresh start.
 The key, of course, is to fix the problem that caused the first petition to be denied.